Tennessee Volunteers basketball: Rick Barnes era

-While searching for its third basketball coach in four years, Tennessee sought to make a hire that would bring much-needed stability to the program.
-During the search process, news broke that Texas had fired their head coach of 17 years, Rick Barnes.
-Barnes, who had a prior connection to Tennessee athletics director Dave Hart, quickly surfaced as the frontrunner for the job.

-On March 31, 2015, Barnes was named the new Tennessee men's basketball coach.
-Barnes boasts the best record of any coach in school history, with an overall record of 604–314 from his previous tenures at Texas, Clemson, and Providence.
+On March 31, 2015, Rick Barnes was named the new Tennessee men's basketball coach.
+Barnes boasted the best record of any incoming coach in school history, with an overall record of 604–314 from his previous tenures at Texas, Clemson, and Providence.
 Barnes is originally from nearby Hickory, North Carolina, and his wife, Candy, graduated from Tennessee in 1975.
-The Rick Barnes era began on a winning note as Tennessee defeated UNC-Asheville, 82–78 in Barnes' debut game at UT.
+The Rick Barnes era began on a winning note as Tennessee defeated UNC Asheville, 82–78 in Barnes' debut game at UT.

-In Barnes' 3rd year as Tennessee's coach he completed quite the turnaround from the previous year's 16-16 (8-10) team, as his team would finish the regular season 26-9 (13-5) and capture a share of the SEC Regular Season Title.
-This would be Tennessee's first regular-season title since 2008 and tenth overall.
-Tennessee also reached the SEC Men's Basketball Championship Final where they were defeated by Kentucky 77–72.
+In Barnes' third year as Tennessee's coach, he completed quite the turnaround from the previous year's 16–16 (8–10) team, as his team would finish the regular season 26–9 (13–5) and capture a share of the SEC regular season title.
+This would be Tennessee's first regular season title since 2008 and tenth overall.
+Tennessee also reached the SEC men's basketball championship final where they were defeated by Kentucky 77–72.

-In 2019, Tennessee experienced their best season record wise under Barnes.
-The Volunteers would earn a record of 31-6 (15-3) including an 18-game win streak and a no.1 ranking in the polls for the first time since the 2007–2008 season.
-The Volunteers again reached the SEC Men's Basketball Championship Final where they were defeated by Auburn 84–64.
-The Volunteers proceeded to earn a #2 seed in the 2019 NCAA Tournament, where they defeated the Colgate University Raiders 77–70 in the first round.
-Tennessee overcame a resurgent Iowa Hawkeye team in the second round by a score of 83–77 in an overtime thriller.
-The Volunteers fell to the Purdue Boilermakers in the Sweet Sixteen in overtime after a thrilling come-from-behind run led by Volunteer Legend Admiral Schofield.
-Ryan Kline (Purdue) kept the Boilermakers in the game late and after a controversial call on Lamonte Turner, the Vols lost.
-Junior forward Grant Williams captured the 2018-2019 SEC Player of the year, his second consecutive year obtaining the honor.
+In 2019, Tennessee won 30 games for the first time since 2007-08.
+The Volunteers would earn a record of 31–6 (15–3) including an 18-game win streak and a No.1 ranking in the polls for the first time since the 2007–08 season.
+The Volunteers again reached the SEC men's basketball championship final where they were defeated by Auburn 84–64.
+The Volunteers proceeded to earn a No. 2 seed in the 2019 NCAA tournament, where they defeated Colgate 77–70 in the first round.
+Tennessee overcame a resurgent Iowa Hawkeyes team in the second round by a score of 83–77 in an overtime thriller.
+The Volunteers fell to Purdue in the Sweet Sixteen in overtime after a thrilling come-from-behind run led by Volunteer guard Admiral Schofield.
+Purdue's Ryan Cline kept the Boilermakers in the game late and after a controversial call on Lamonte Turner, the Vols lost.
+Junior forward Grant Williams captured the 2018–19 SEC player of the year award, his second consecutive year obtaining the honor.